LSG-CPD: Coherent Point Drift with Local Surface Geometry for Point Cloud Registration: Introduction

 \section{Introduction}

 Point cloud registration plays an important role in various computer vision tasks \cite{nuchter20076d, whelan2015elasticfusion, chen1992object, schmidt2014dart}.
 It is a task of aligning two point clouds and estimating the relative transformation between them.
-The most popular method, iterative closest point (ICP) \cite{besl1992ICP}, iteratively computes the alignment from point-to-point correspondence obtained via the closest point.
+When the correspondences between the points are known, methods have been proposed to solve it efficiently \cite{briales2017convex, yang2020teaser}.
+Our paper focuses on the correspondence-free registration.
+The most popular method, ICP \cite{besl1992ICP}, iteratively computes the alignment from point-to-point correspondence obtained via the closest point.
 Various point-to-plane ICP variants \cite{chen1992object, Segal-RSS-09, chetverikov2002trimmed, NICP} make use of surface normals and take advantage of the tendency that most point cloud data are locally planar.
 However, ICP and its variants require good initialization and are susceptible to outliers, noise, and missing points.

 Probabilistic methods formulate point cloud registration as a probability density estimation problem \cite{myronenko2010point, gao2019filterreg, jian2010robust, stoyanov2012fast}.
-In particular, methods such as CPD \cite{myronenko2010point} and FilterReg \cite{gao2019filterreg} describe the geometry of the first point cloud via a probability distribution over Euclidean space with a Gaussian mixture model (GMM).
+In particular, methods such as CPD \cite{myronenko2010point} and FilterReg \cite{gao2019filterreg} describe the geometry of the first point cloud via a probability distribution over Euclidean space with a GMM.
 The GMM is constructed by placing a Gaussian component with isotropic covariance at every point in the set.
-The second set is fitted to it via maximum likelihood estimation (MLE).
+The second set is fitted to it via MLE.
 The introduction of the outlier component in the GMM and the sphere-like isotropic covariance makes these methods robust.
 However, unlike point-to-plane ICP variants \cite{chen1992object, chetverikov2002trimmed, Segal-RSS-09, NICP} which take advantage of the local planar geometry in point cloud data, these methods ignore such information.
 While these methods are robust, the isotropic covariance does not faithfully capture the local planar geometry of the point clouds, leading to inaccuracy in registration.